|Vol. 17||JUNE, 1913.||No. 3|

 Memory is not necessary to imagination, that is, sense-memory.
 Sense-memory is memory through the senses, such as recalling and remembering, re-picturing, re-voicing, re-tasting, re-smelling, re-touching, the sights sounds and tastes and odors and feelings that were experienced through the senses in the present physical life.
 Memory is of service in the work of imagination after, but not before, one has found the thought which is to be the work of imagination to bring into form and produce.

 Imagination is a state of mind in which the image faculty is compelled to action.
 In imagination the action of the image faculty is positive and negative.
-The action is a reflection of objects of the senses andnegative thoughts, and the assumption of their color and form.
+The negative action is a reflection of objects of the senses andnegative thoughts, and the assumption of their color and form.
 The negative function of imagination is exhibited with “imaginative” people, who are awed and lose equilbrium by picturing things which might occur (whereas a sure-footed beast is unimaginative).
-By the action, that of thepositive “imaginator,” the image faculty produces figure and color and gives them to matter, and articulates sounds, all as determined by the influence of the other six faculties of the mind.
+By the positive action, that of thepositive “imaginator,” the image faculty produces figure and color and gives them to matter, and articulates sounds, all as determined by the influence of the other six faculties of the mind.

 All objects and works of art must be fashioned in imagination before they can be given appearance in the physical world.
 In giving appearance in the physical world to forms created and made living in the imagination by the thoughts there conceived, the outer organs of sense are used only as tools, guided by the inner senses to give an outer body to the inner form.
 The instruments of sense build the body of crude matter as imagination projects its form to live in and through and ensoul that body.